1. Pull and review your records.

 If you think you’ll need support at the meeting, invite someone to join you.
-This could be a friend or family member, a professional who works with your child, or an advocate.
+This could be a friend or a family member, a professional who works with your child, or an advocate.
 Explain how you think they can help.

-If need be, ask to meet with them before the meeting to go over your concerns, get their take, and plan your approach.
+You might want to meet with them before the meeting to go over your concerns, get their take, and plan your approach.
 If your child is going to the IEP meeting, make sure to prepare your child, too.

 3. Prepare your questions and recommendations.